deib-polimi/neptune/README.md

 ## Controllers

 * **System Controller**: `SystemController` is the component that splits large edge topologies into smaller, closely-located and indenpendet communities.
 Communities are found using an external function that, given a set of nodes and the latencies between all nodes, returns a set of communities and the set of nodes assigned to each community.
     The base implementation of the `SystemController` adopts SLPA (Speaker-Listener Label Propagation Algorithm, Xie et al., 2019).
-The implementation of the SLPA algorithm can be found [here](link)
+The implementation of the SLPA algorithm can be found [here](link).
     The `SystemController` takes in input `CommunityConfigurations` Custom Resources and it splits the network of nodes according to `CommunityConfigurations`.
     A network of nodes is split into communities by assigning to each node a label that denote to which community the node belongs to.